 In addition to the inside space, it’s possible your family might need some outside space too.
 Kids and pets and grown adults all crammed into one small apartment can create unnecessary stress and frustration.
 If you know your kids need to burn off energy outside, then be sure you have either a backyard, or access to a local park that you’ll be willing to take them to on a regular basis.
 It doesn’t have to be much, but if you know your family well, you will know that relocating loud, energetic children to the garden, or simply sliding open a door on a freezing winter’s night so the dog can go out and pee are essentials you can’t compromise on.

-4. Make sure your new location has the services and facilities your
+4. Make sure your new location has the services and facilities your family needs

 The needs of a family are constant so it’s important you have the essential services you need close by.
 That rural farmhouse may seem idyllic, but if you have to drive 40 minutes in the middle of the night to buy medicine for a screaming newborn baby, the novelty wears off pretty fast.
 Most families relish the chance to duck out with a child or two and maybe a dog to get milk or the paper around the corner.
 Having local services nearby that you know and trust makes a big difference in a new neighbourhood.
 Not only by way of enveloping you into a new community, but also for pure convenience.
 Who wants to trek back in traffic to your old life to see your hairdresser, when you can stroll to your local and grab a coffee on the way to the salon in your very own main street?